Quantcast

 The main-belt asteroid 170906 Coluche, discovered by Swiss astronomer Michel Ory in 2004, was named after Coluche.

 There are statues of Coluche in his home quarter of Montrouge (suburb of Paris), unveiled in March 2011 (a bronze status of Coluche, dressed with his trademark striped dungaree), and in Le Vigan, Gard in the south of France.
-Numerous theatres and social spaces bear his name all over France.
+Numerous theatres, schools and social spaces bear his name all over France.

 In October 2016, the Hôtel de ville de Paris (5, rue de Lobau) opened an exhibition marking the 30th anniversary of his death.
 It focuses on his radio and movie career up to his announcement of his presidential candidacy.
 It ran through 7 January 2017.